evintunador/templateGPT/README.md

 - [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
 - [ ] create `hyperparameter_search.ipynb` that knows to cancel a run if it's going over your available vram usage
     - [ ] add a more complicated (regression to derive scaling laws?) analysis to `model_comparison.ipynb` to help us analyze the hyperparameter search
-- [ ] setup .py files to be runnable in terminal rather than in the .ipynb files
-    - might do this only for `train.py` and have the parallelization code only be accessible through this
 - [ ] add option to continually train pre-existing models & update its training data/hyperparameters accordingly
 - [ ] add automated model comparison analysis by GPT4 like in the [TinyStories](https://arxiv.org/abs/2305.07759) paper into `model_comparison.ipynb`
 - [ ] add sparse/local/windowed attention mask options